Mitral Valve Stenosis - Overview

 doctor can check for any changes in your mitral valve and heart.

+- Be active.
 If your stenosis is

 mild, you'll probably be able to do your usual activities, get mild exercise,